bittner/pyclean/README.rst

 Inspired by Debian
 ------------------

-Just for reference, the Python scripts Debian ships with its `python-minimal`_ and `python3-minimal`_ packages can be found at:
+On a nostalgic note, PyClean is somewhat the brainchild of Debian Python package maintenance.
+The Python scripts Debian ships with its `python-minimal`_ and `python3-minimal`_ packages can be found at:

 - pyclean: `salsa.debian.org/cpython-team/python-defaults